 Most families that function smoothly and effortlessly adhere to a fairly consistent structure.
 Every bit of the research I have examined supports the important role of consistent routines and structure.

-Answer: Take the kids out of their routines, and put them into a totally unstructured world with unlimited free time and free play.
+Answer: Take the kids out of their routines, and put them into an unstructured world with unlimited free time and free play.
 IT WILL GET UGLY!

 Want the holidays to go smoothly?
 Put some structure into the week!